johngarner/floweree/README.md

 ## Kiet Tran, John Garner, Courtney Overland

-Floweree is a cross platform game app which allows users to grow virtual plants over a 7 day period.
+**floweree** is a cross platform game app which allows users to **grow virtual plants** over a 7 day period.
 The app opens to a homescreen where users can either press a button to learn more about the game or press another button to begin playing.
 The game requires the user to come back everyday to make sure their plant is receiving proper amounts of water.
 A meter tells the user the current status of the plant and indicates how much it should be watered.
 The meter goes down 1 level every day and after 4 days without water the flower dies and game resets for the player to regrow the first flower.
 If the player successfully grows the plant a congratulatory message is displayed.
 An image of the flower is also then placed in the flower album.
 There are 5 different flowers that users can grow after which the game is over.
 Pollen points are collected every other time the plant is watered.
 In the future, users will be able to use these points to purchase game upgrades like fertilizers, pots, and different flower seeds.

 ## Screenshots